Academic Excellence Scholarship Program

 - Success in Honors or Advanced Placement Course Work, or dual credit courses

 - Extracurricular and other leadership activities

-- National Merit status, National Achievement Scholarship Program recognition, and National Hispanic Honor Awards Program recognition
+- National Merit status, National Achievement Scholarship Program recognition, and National Hispanic Recognition Awards Program honors

 No specific achievement in any category of the AES award factors will guarantee a scholarship.
 The AES Program will examine each student's record in its entirety and additional considerations are made based on the rigor of the courses taken in high school.

 The quality of our incoming freshman applicant pool also affects your chances of a scholarship.
 For the past few years, the quality of our entering class as measured by SAT scores and high school GPAs has increased significantly.
 This has made our scholarships increasingly competitive.

-The following are the average SAT/ACT scores for students who were offered an AES award in fall 2012:
+The following are the average SAT/ACT scores for students who were offered an AES award in Fall 2013: